queicherius/software-defined-infrastructure/docs/1-dns.md

 ## Basic configuration

-Create a folder for the zones we want to set up
+Now that we have a up and running DNS server, we create a folder for the zones we want to set up our nameserver for.

 ```bash
 mkdir /etc/bind/zones
 ```

-Setup the forward lookup zone (hostname to ip) in `/etc/bind/zones/db.mi.hdm-stuttgart.de`
+We setup the forward lookup zone in `/etc/bind/zones/db.mi.hdm-stuttgart.de`.
+This maps hostnames to IP-Adresses.

 ```
 $TTL    604800